alastairlundy/CliRunner/README.md

 You should ensure the project builds under debug settings before producing a release build.

 #### Producing Release Builds
-To manually build a project for release, enter ``dotnet build -c Release /p:ContinuousIntegrationBuild=true`` for a release with [SourceLink](https://github.com/dotnet/sourcelink) enabled or just ``dotnet build -c Release`` for a build without sourcelink.
+To manually build a project for release, enter ``dotnet build -c Release /p:ContinuousIntegrationBuild=true`` for a release with [SourceLink](https://github.com/dotnet/sourcelink) enabled or just ``dotnet build -c Release`` for a build without SourceLink.

 Builds should generally always include Source Link and symbol packages if intended for wider distribution.